Erin Lee Antonak: Seven Spans

 For the exhibition, Antonak commemorates the stories of these 252 relatives, working with a genealogist to track down the names, birth places and stories of her more distant relatives.
 She made seven mandalas from tufted rug fabric, leaning on her experiences as a milliner and costume designer, and two mandalas from braided cornhusks and muslin treaty cloth using techniques she learned from her mother.
 For generations, the women in Antonak’s family have sewn cornhusks into Ga’goh’sahs, sacred “False Face” masks which represent forest spirits assigned by the Creator to lend healing powers to human beings.
 They prayed as they worked, so that their invocations might be passed on through the stitches.
 The muslin is cloth annuities the members of her Nation still receive every year as part of the Treaty of Canandaigua signed in 1794, which is around the time Antonak’s 7th generation grandparents were alive.
 While Antonak does not intend these mandalas for ceremonial use, she creates them with the idea that they might serve as portals into past worlds, where she can receive direction, advise and prayers from her long-passed family members.

-Occupying a separate gallery space, the collaborative installation, Space Rendered, offers visitors a second fully immersive venue for meditation, contemplation, appreciation, comfort, metaphysical transportation and connection.
-Inside, large time lapse photographs of intertribal dancers at powwows by Kim Weston sway on fabric panels, surrounding a looming ten-foot cornhusk figure.
-Chords of reflective tinsel filament, sewn to the photos surfaces and tethered to the figure, seemingly suspend the images mid-air.
-The scent of sage, tobacco and sweet grass smoke mingles with the sound of drums, a heartbeat, and song.
-Like Antonak’s mandalas, this room is a space that fosters inward looking and self-healing that do not rely on modern medicine.
-Standardized conceptions of time are reorganized around ancient indigenous principles of nonlinear cyclical renewal.
-The authority on matters of the earth and mind is inherited, not scientifically verifiable, and this power transmits truth guided by moral explanation.
-Amid its multisensory tableau, visitors might find themselves nestling into an atmospheric vortex of ideas, shifting matter, wild scents, and the active dreams of our ancestors.
+Occupying a separate gallery space, the collaborative installation, Space Rendered, offers visitors a second venue for meditation, contemplation, appreciation, comfort, metaphysical transportation and connection.
+Inside, large time lapse photographs of intertribal dancers at powwows by Kim Weston float on fabric panels.
+They are accompanied by healing masks and collars by Antonak.
+This room is in dialogue with the Project Room space, fostering inward looking and routes for self-healing that do not rely on modern medicine.
+Amid these multisensory tableaus, visitors might find themselves nestling into an atmospheric vortex of ideas, shifting matter, wild scents, and the active dreams of our ancestors.
 Let go.

 This exhibition was made possible with generous support from The Andy Warhol Foundation for the Visual Arts and Friends of Artspace.